 As always, test these updates in a lab first!
 I recommend checking out this 7-part guide on configuring Exchange in your lab.
 It doesn’t take much to get one going.

 So, what’s new in these Cumulative Updates?

-The March 2018 updates introduces full support for TLS 1.2.
-This is critical because in future updates Exchange will disable support for the older TLS protocols.
+The March 2018 updates introduce full support for TLS 1.2.
+This is critical because in future updates Exchange will end support for the older TLS protocols.
 TLS 1.2 boasts significantly stronger ciphers than its predecessors by introducing SHA-256.
 For a great comparison on the differences between each version of the protocol I recommend the article TLS 1.2 vs TLS 1.1 by KeyCDN.

 Disabling the older TLS protocols does present some challenges.
 As mentioned in my article Disabling TLS 1.0 may cause Outlook to crash, older operating systems such as Windows 7, will require additional registry hacks and tweaks to work in a pure TLS 1.2 environment.
 Before disabling TLS 1.0 in your environment you may want to look at the state of your client operating systems as a whole and determine if a project to upgrade to Windows 10 should be tackled first.
 TLS support is based on what the operating system can do and not the Outlook client.